kubernetes/community/contributors/devel/sig-architecture/validation-suites.md

 the SIG learns more about the problem space and adapts the implementations.
-Hence, Validation Suites are not subject to the deprecation cycles such as those that apply to features and modification decisions are left to the decision making provess(es) of the SIG.
+Hence, Validation Suites are not subject to the deprecation cycles such as those that apply to features and modification decisions are left to the decision making process(es) of the SIG.
 The end users of the Validation Suites are strongly encouraged to participate in the upkeep and maintenance of the suite so they know what changes are coming up and can adapt their product/implementation to the updates of the test suite.